11ty/webc/README.md

 <any-tag-name webc:import="components/my-component.webc"></any-tag-name>
 ```

-Note: We check for circular component dependencies and throw an error as expected if one is encountered.
+_Another important note:_ We check for circular component dependencies and throw an error as expected if one is encountered.

 ### Remapping components